thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>queue.core.ota.pack-interval-ms</td>
 			<td>TB_QUEUE_CORE_OTA_PACK_INTERVAL_MS</td>
 			<td>60000</td>
 			<td> The interval of processing the OTA updates for devices.
-Used to avoid any harm to network due to many parallel OTA updates</td>
+Used to avoid any harm to the network due to many parallel OTA updates</td>
 		</tr>
 		<tr>
 			<td>queue.core.ota.pack-size</td>